Many women who have traveled to Croatia say they felt perfectly safe and wouldn't hesitate to travel there alone again.

 Always take marked taxis, which are readily available at main squares, ferry ports and bus stations, and don't carry large amounts of money around with you.
 You will be able to lock valuables away at your accommodation.

-Make the most of the vibrant nightlife and clubs in the major cities, but it's a good idea to drink in moderation so you remain totally in control.
+Make the most of the vibrant nightlife and clubs in the major cities, but (like your parents say) drink in moderation so you remain in control.

-Croatians do enjoy a drink, but remember when you're in a different country, you should keep your wits about yourself.
+Croatians enjoy a drink, but when you're in a foreign country you should always try to keep your wits about yourself.

-If you do find someone who you wish to take back to your room, the usual risks of one-night stands apply.
-If you're staying in a sobe (a rented room in a private house) remember that it's someone's home and totally unacceptable - if you wouldn't do it at your parents' house, not a great idea to do it here.
+If you do find a special someone and would like to take them back to your room, the usual risks of one-night stands apply.
+If you're staying in a sobe (a rented room in a private house) remember that it's someone's home and pretty rude to bring a new friend home late at night – if you wouldn't do it at your parents' house, it's not a great idea to do it here.

 Speaking of sobe, women traveling on their own should take extra precaution when choosing a room to rent.
 Most sobe are run by friendly old Croatian women who will treat you like a long-lost daughter, but it's still perfectly acceptable to ask to see the room before you hand over your money and to decline if you feel uncomfortable.
 Always make sure that your room has a lock for privacy and safety.

-One downside of renting private accommodation like soba in Croatia is that they are really designed for couples, so watch out for a single supplement or surcharge if you're traveling on your own.
+One downside of renting private accommodation like sobe in Croatia, is that they are really designed for couples – so watch out for a single supplement or surcharge if you're traveling on your own.

-If you're planning to get out and experience Croatia's burgeoning adventure tourism scene, it's a good idea to join an organised tour or group to lessen the risk of getting lost in unfamiliar countryside on your own, especially if you will be returning to town late at night.
+If you're planning to get out and experience the adventurous side of Croatia, but feel uncomfortable going alone, research reliable small group tours and join a group of like-minded travelers to lessen the risk of getting lost in unfamiliar countryside, especially if you will be returning to town late at night.

-Croatiatraveller.com advises that women out and about on their own may be subjected to the odd ogle or suggestive remark by an amorous passerby, but simply ignoring it or giving a firm "no" will be enough to put him back in his box.
+Croatiatraveller.com advises that women out and about on their own may be subjected to the odd ogle or suggestive remark while walking the streets, but simply ignoring it or giving a firm "no" will be enough to put him back in his box.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.